What is a Car Insurance Declaration Page?

 Infographic explaining what you’ll find on an insurance declarations page.
 Your declarations page is a summary of your car insurance policy and includes the following information: Insurance company name, policy number, policyholder name and address, policy period and effective dates, driver or drivers listed, drivers excluded (if applicable), insurance agent name and contact information, coverage, coverage limits, deductible, and premium, vehicle or vehicles listed (including make, model, VIN, annual mileage), discounts, endorsements, lienholder info (if applicable).

-• Lienholder information: If your car is financed or leased, the information of the lender will be included on your dec page as a loss payee.
+• Lienholder information: If your car is financed or leased, the lender’s information will be included on your declarations page as a loss payee.

 • Endorsements and exclusions: In addition to your policy’s limits and types of coverage, the policy declarations page will list any excluded perils or coverage add-ons that apply.

-How to get a copy of your insurance declarations page
+How to get a copy of your declaration page

 proof of insurance

-• A proof-of-coverage letter from your insurance company
+• A proof-of-coverage letter or certificate of insurance from your insurance company

 • An